ericnormand/squarepeg/README.md

 http://github.com/ericnormand/clj-peg

+You may want to jump right in to the examples in src/clj_peg/examples.clj

 ##How it works

 clj-peg is defined in terms of combinators.
-Each combinator is a function which generates an atomic unit of a parser.
+Each combinator is a function which generates an atomic unit of a parser (called a _rule_).
 By combining these parts (with combinators! ;-), you can generate complex parsers that can handle a superset of Context Free Grammars.

 First, we'll go over some basic concepts.